john-ltc/ComfyUI-JLNodes/README.md

 - **latent_save_output_node**
   Saves latents to disk while also passing them through as output.

+- **latent_load_node**
+  Loads latent tensors directly from ComfyUI’s output directory.
+  This node uses code copied from DJZ-Nodes.
+All credit belongs to DJZ-Nodes.

 - **save_conditioning_json**
   Saves prompt conditioning data to a JSON file.